elastic/elasticsearch-docker/README.md

 This image is built on top of `container-registry.elastic.co/elasticsearch-ci-base:latest` and is based on [alpine:latest](https://hub.docker.com/_/alpine/).
 The complete set of Elasticsearch tests is [regularly executed](https://elasticsearch-ci.elastic.co/view/Elasticsearch/job/elastic+elasticsearch+master+dockeralpine-periodic/) against it.

-To report issues, please open an issue in GitHub.
+To report issues, please open an issue in [GitHub](https://github.com/elastic/elasticsearch-docker/issues).

 To contribute, please fork and create a PR.
-Please ensure that tests pass by running `make single-node-test` and `make cluster-unicast-test` first.
-Test require [docker-compose](https://docs.docker.com/compose/install/)
+Please ensure that tests pass by running `make acceptance-test`.
+Tests require [docker-compose](https://docs.docker.com/compose/install/).

 ## Known issues